 For a more convenient location, head to Dvor, a cafe and restaurant with a lovely terrace overlooking the water.
 With its idyllic garden and terrace views, this is a perfect choice for a special evening.
 A 20 minute walk from the center along the coast (or brief ride), Dvor is insulated from the rest of the city by a pine grove.
 Be sure to reserve in advance!

 For a delightful, truly off-the-beaten-track locale, head to Vis, the most isolated populated island in the Adriatic.
 With its rugged coastline and surrounding islands, Vis is rich with natural beauty.
 Once heavily militarized and forbidden to outsiders, Vis is one of the Adriatic’s best preserved spots, with its sparse population, laid-back atmosphere, and fresh seafood.
 Vis abounds in isolated beaches, but those feeling a bit more adventurous can hike up the island’s highest point, Mt.
 Hum.
 The very peak is off-limits, thanks to a radar emplacement, but there are great lookouts nearby.
 From these you can take in views of the village of Komiza and Bisevo Island.
 Along the way are small chapels, and the caves where Tito and his partisans hid from Nazi occupiers as they planned the liberation of their homes (even during the Nazi occupation, Vis became home to a secret Allied airfield).
-After taking in views of Bisevo Island, we recommend visiting its famous Blue Cave.
+After taking in views of Bisevo Island, we recommend visiting its famous Blue Cave (pictured above).
 With its iridescent blue glow, this can make for an ideal proposal spot if you time it right!

 Croatia’s an easy place to make wonderful memories, whether you’re visiting with family, or for an anniversary trip.
 If you’re looking to propose, however, Croatia makes for an ideal location, chock full of great proposal spots and places to indulge in interests from medieval history to fine wines, from Dubrovnik at the southern tip, to the northwest’s Istrian Peninsula.
 With our local staff and many years of experience, we’ll be happy to show you around and make the arrangements.
 We’ll just leave popping the question to you.